Methadone Hydrochloride 10mg/mL

 This product is contraindicated for use in animals with severe respiratory depression.

-USE with caution in animals with hypothyroidism, adrenocortical insufficiency, impaired renal and hepatic function and shock.
+USE with caution in animals with hypothyroidism, adrenocortical insufficiency, impaired renal and hepatic function, head trauma and shock.

 DOSAGE AND ADMINISTRATION